quantum-tinkerer/pymablock/paper/finding_effective_model.md

 the effective model, so that symbolic expressions are compact and numerics are efficient.** -->
-The function `block_diagonalize` interprets the Hamiltonian and calls the block diagonalization routines depending on the type and sparsity of the input, so that symbolic expressions are compact and numerics are efficient.
+The function `block_diagonalize` interprets the Hamiltonian and calls the block diagonalization routines depending on the type and sparsity of the input.
 This is the main function of Pymablock, and it is the only one that the user needs to call.
 It first output is a multivariate series whose terms are different blocks and